 Examples of Inference-based RC Questions:

-- The sentence implies which of the following?
+Does the sentence imply which of the following?

 3. Contextual Meaning based question

 Practice vocabulary well while doing your GRE prep for answering this RC Question type.
 However, keep in mind that it is not always necessary to know the meaning of all the words in the answer choices.
-Most questions focus on asking synonym/antonym of a given word from the passage.
-Some questions may ask the meaning of a phrase with respect to the passage.
+Most questions focus on asking about the synonym/antonym of a given word from the passage.
+Some questions may ask about the meaning of a phrase concerning the passage.
 The context is very important in these scenarios.
 Read the passage well.
 Even if you are not aware of some words, try to understand the contextual meaning.

 Examples of Contextual Questions: